vcaciolo/greenbank-bootcamp-public/README.md

 ## Running SonarQube

-> **_NOTE:_** If you are planning to use a different version of the JDK that is already installed/configured in your PATH environment variable, you can set the `SONAR_JAVA_PATH` environment variable with the path of the new JDK you are willing to use.

 Unzip SonarQube (if not done already) in any folder of your drive.
 No setup is required in order to continue.

 Configure (if needed) SonarQube editing the `application.properties` file under the `<sonarqubeHome>/conf` folder.

+> **_NOTE:_** If the 9000 port is not available to you, change it from the `application.properties` file.

+> **_NOTE:_** If you are planning to use a different version of the JDK that is already installed/configured in your PATH environment variable, you can set the `SONAR_JAVA_PATH` environment variable with the path of the new JDK you are willing to use.
+Follow this guide: [Link](https://docs.sonarsource.com/sonarqube-server/server-installation/from-zip-file/advanced-setup#adjusting-java-exec-path)

 Start the web server, launching the script under the `<sonarqubeHome>/bin/<OS>` folder, where OS is your operating system.
+Follow this guide: [Link](https://docs.sonarsource.com/sonarqube-server/server-installation/from-zip-file/starting-stopping-server/from-zip-file)

 Open a new browser window and browse to: http://localhost:9000.

-> **_NOTE:_** If the 9000 port is not available to you, change it from the `application.properties` file.

 > **_NOTE:_** The default system administrator credentials are admin / admin.
+SonarQube will ask you to change the password after the login.
+Choose whatever meets the password requirements.

+You can install new plugins through the `Administration` section of SonarQube or manually unzipping the plugin inside the `<sonarqubeHome>/extensions/plugins` folder.
+Follow this guide: [Link](https://docs.sonarsource.com/sonarqube-server/server-installation/plugins/install-a-plugin)

+To upload your project inside a SonarQube instance and start the analysis, create a new `local project` and launch the maven command inside a terminal in your local machine, using the token that SonarQube creates for you.
+Here there are some additional details: [Link](https://docs.sonarsource.com/sonarqube-server/analyzing-source-code/scanners/sonarscanner-for-maven)

 ## Identify the running Java process